Evacuation Sledge Training

 - For insurance purposes, we will need a copy of the current maintenance certificate for any of your evacuation sledges that you’d like to use during your course.
 Maintenance certificates must be with us no later than one (1) week prior to the date of your course.
 Unless less than 12 months old, if your evacuation sledges haven’t been serviced in the last 11 months, we won’t be able use them during the course.

-- If you don’t have a sledge available for use, for an additional charge of just £50, we can bring a popular model of evacuation sledge for use during the course.
+- If you don’t have a sledge available for use, we can bring a popular model of evacuation sledge for use during the course.
 If you wish to use our evacuation sledge, please ensure that you advise us when arranging your course booking.

 - Minimum: We need a minimum of 3 candidates booked on an open/scheduled course for the course to run.
 Click here for more details.